seppmail/SEPPmail365cloud/README.md

 ## Prerequisites

 The module requires *PowerShell Core*, mimimum version 7.2.1 and was tested on Windows and macOS.
 The module code wraps around the *ExchangeOnline* Powershell Commandlets, so the Exchange Online Module version minimum 3.0.0 is a requirement as well.
+How to connect to Exchange Online via Powershell is documented by Microsoft on learn [https://learn.microsoft.com](https://learn.microsoft.com/de-de/powershell/exchange/connect-to-exchange-online-powershell?view=exchange-ps).

 PowerShell Core on Linux should work as well, but has not been intensively tested so far.